-Dose response relationships for the ATC2- and ATC4-level were assessed for all signals from the drug use - cancer risk association testing (long-term use versus non-use).
-The ATC-level specific cumulative defined daily doses (DDDs) were categorized according to quintiles among the users with one additional category for the non-users.
-If not all quintiles could be uniquely defined (due to many equal cumulative DDDs) or if there were less than 100 users of the particular drug, the cumulative DDDs were categorized according to tertiles.
+Dose-response relationships for the ATC2- and ATC4-level were assessed for all signals from the drug use-cancer risk association testing (long-term use vs. non-use).
+The ATC-level-specific cumulative defined daily doses (DDD) were categorized according to quintiles among the users with one additional category for the non-users.
+If not, all quintiles could be uniquely defined (due to many equal cumulative DDDs) or if there were less than 100 users of the particular drug, the cumulative DDDs were categorized according to tertiles.

-We classified dose-response relationships as continuously increasing or decreasing (in short: doseresponse relationships) or associations mainly independent of dose.
-The criteria for detrimental or protective dose-response relationships was defined as at least one dose-response signal with an unadjusted p-value of less than 0.1 and that each hazard ratio (HR) was larger (detrimental associations) or smaller (protective associations) than the previous dose category.
-One single exception (a miss) from this rule was allowed, but the following estimate had to be larger/smaller than the estimate prior to the miss.
-The criteria for associations mainly independent of dose was defined as not being among dose-response relationships and that all HRs and HR=1 were included in a ±10% interval around the mean of all HRs (excluding non-user category).
-Some ATC-codes do not have a were not included in the calculation of dose-response relationships.
+We classified dose-response relationships as continuously increasing or decreasing (in short: dose-response relationships) or associations mainly independent of dose.
+The criteria for detrimental or protective dose-response relationships was defined as at least one dose-response signal with an unadjusted P value of less than 0.1 and that each hazard ratio (HR) was larger (detrimental associations) or smaller (protective associations) than the previous dose category.
+One single exception (a miss) from this rule was allowed, but the following estimate had to be larger/smaller than the estimate before the miss.
+The criteria for associations mainly independent of dose was defined as not being among dose-response relationships and that all HRs and HR = 1were included in a $\pm 10\%$ interval around the mean of all HRs (excluding non-user category).
+Some ATC-codes do not have a DDD, for instance A10BA02, and when cumulating DDD's over ATC2- or ATC4 levels these prescriptions were not included in the calculation of dose-response relationships.